Upper Arm Lift (Brachioplasty) in Houston, TX

 How Is an Arm Lift Performed?

 This procedure involves a lengthy incision; this is unavoidable.
 Dr. Ruff usually makes an incision that runs on the underside of the upper arm, running from the underarm to the elbow.
 Through this incision, he is able to remove excess fat pockets with liposuction.
-He then repositions and tightens the underlying muscle tissue, and trims away excess skin.
+He then repositions and tightens the underlying tissue and trims away excess skin.

 As mentioned above, Dr. Ruff may be able to avoid the need for the lengthy incision with a minimal-incision technique.
 In this method, he makes a few small incisions near the underarm, in lieu of one long incision on each arm.
 This method, while creating much less scarring, doesn’t allow the same degree of overall tightening.
 For most patients, especially if they’ve spent lots of time poolside in the Houston sun, a traditional arm lift is the only option to achieve the slimmer upper arms they seek.